artkostm/cv/index.md

 Implementation and support of sets of services to auto detect fraudulent transactions.

 **Partisipation:**
-- Performing integration with an external and internal web services
+- Performing integration with external and internal web services
 - Developing applications for data processing using hive and hadooop java APIs
-- Supporting code base and monitoring environment (example: Splunk, AppDynamics)
+- Supporting code base and monitoring environment (for example, Splunk, AppDynamics)
 - Performing manual functional testing and dev unit testing
 - Participating in app design activities